saasbook/AV102/transcripts/week2/overview_distributed_software_development.md

 Although I will do my best as we go through to mention the connections each tool or concept  has to distributed team management.

-Anyhow, many of these things we're going to talk about this week are just as valuable  for the opposite of "Distributed Software Development",  that is: "Centralised Software Development".
+Anyhow, many of these things we're going to talk about this week are just as valuable  for the opposite of "Distributed Software Development",  that is: "Centralized Software Development".

 By Centralized Software Development we mean what goes on in your startup or your company  where you have a room, or a floor, full of people.